-Scoliosis in adolescents and teens can be corrected with proper bracing, adjustments and lead a normal life.
+Scoliosis in adolescents and teens can be corrected with proper bracing and adjustments and lead a normal life.
 For adult scoliosis correcting the problem is more difficult.
 Fortunately, cases of adult scoliosis are rare.
 Scoliosis cases that follow from childhood into adulthood require a comprehensive diagnosis to determine severity.
-Thoracolumbar scoliosis adult-onset scoliosis requires an understanding of the catalysts to develop an effective treatment plan.
+Thoracolumbar adult-onset scoliosis requires understanding the catalysts to develop an effective treatment plan.
 Chiropractors use a full range of diagnostic tools to measure the severity of adult scoliosis.

 Adult scoliosis is the presentation of abnormal curvature of the spine.
 It can happen in the thoracic, lumbar spine, or both.
 This can have varying degrees of severity.
 Severe adult scoliosis can be apparent through visual assessment and examination.
 Cases that are not as obvious require utilizing diagnostic tools.
 These include:

 X-rays will show any asymmetry that is associated with scoliosis.
 This asymmetry can be present in the hips or shoulder and is usually qualified by spinal misalignment.

 Inspecting how worn out an individual’s shoe/s are and having them perform various walking tests can reveal problems with gait.
 In adults, this can present instability.
 For example, having problems with balance or fast-twitch muscle response.

 These exams are general and first performed to get a baseline diagnosis for the presence of adult scoliosis.
 Tests look at the left and right coordination along with the sense of touch capabilities.
 This measures the severity of the improper spinal curvature and how much it has affected the development of an individual’s motor functions.
 It is also done in the context of how it’s affecting the body’s biomechanics.
 Following these exams are quantitative tools/techniques for measuring the severity of adult thoracolumbar scoliosis.
 These include: